-The onboard computer provides you with useful information during a journey, including average and current fuel consumption, average speed, distance to empty, driving time and distance covered.
+The on-board computer provides you with useful information during a journey, including average and current fuel consumption, average speed, fuel range, driving time and distance covered.

-Fig. 59 Onboard computer: memory 1
+Fig. 59 On-board computer: memory 1

-Press RESET button $\textcircled{8} \Rightarrow \text{page 86, fig. 60}$ to switch back and forward between onboard computer functions 1 and 2.
+Press RESET button $\textcircled{8} \Rightarrow \text{page 86, fig. 60}$ to switch back and forward between the functions of on-board computers 1 and 2.

-The numbers in the display ⇒ fig. 59 indicate which of the two memories is currently in use.
-A1 means that the display is showing the information in the single journey memory (onboard computer 1).
-A 2 means that the display is showing the information in the total journey memory (onboard computer 2).
+The numbers in the display ⇒ fig. 59 indicates which of the two memories is currently in use.
+The figure 1 means that the display is showing the information in the single journey memory (on-board computer 1).
+The figure 2 means that the display is showing the information in the total journey memory (on-board computer 2).

-Single-journey memory (onboard computer 1)
+Single-journey memory (on-board computer 1)